pangeo-fish/pangeo-fish/publication/paper.md

 T Odaka, JM Delouis and J Magin are supported by the CNES Appel, a projet R&T R-S23/DU-0002-025-01.
 T Odaka, JM Delouis and M Woillez are supported by the TAOS project funded by the IFREMER via the AMII OCEAN 2100 programme.
+Q Mazouni, M Woillez, A Fouilloux and T Odaka are supported by Global Fish Tracking System (GFTS), a Destination Earth use case procured and funded by ESA (SA Contract No. 4000140320/23/I-NS, DESTINATION EARTH USE CASES - DESP USE CASES - ROUND (YEAR 2023))

 # References